Definition:

 Key Points:

-- Higher SFF reduces required hardware fault tolerance.
+- Higher SFF reduces the required hardware fault tolerance.

 - Important for achieving higher SIL levels.

-- Do not confuse with Diagnostic Coverage (Cpt)
+- Do not confuse with proof test coverage (Cpt)

 Example: